-If a homework is missed for a valid reason (e.g., illness or personal emergency), then within one week following the assessment you must fill out the absence declaration form on ACORN and MS form on Quercus.
-For each such missed assignment, for undergraduates, 50% of the total weight (5%) for that homework assignment will be shifted to the other homework assignments (i.e., 2.5% weight will be shifted to the final assessment (i.e., 2.5% weight shifted to the final).
+Students who properly follow all the steps outlined above will have the weight of the assignment transferred to another assessment.
+For each such missed assignment, for undergraduates, 50% of the total weight (5%) for that homework assignment will be shifted to the other homework assignments (i.e., 2.5% weight will be shifted to other homework assignments) and the remaining to the final assessment (i.e., 2.5% weight shifted to the final).
 Otherwise, a missed homework will be assigned a grade of zero.
-Similarly for the homework missed by the graduates, distribution of weights can be computed.